0xcad/free_to_play/notes.md

 # 2025-07-18

 TODO:
-* redo CSS; just make everything dark mode, don't do this green shit.
+* redo CSS; just make everything dark mode, don't do this green shit. - DONE
-* CSS for stage page
+* CSS for stage page - DONE
-* stripe payment flow for buying gems
+* stripe payment flow for buying gems - DONE
-* store page CSS + changes
+* store page CSS + changes - DONE
 * vanity purchase items for typing in chat
   * pay money to customize how your name appears -- choose an icon, choose your color from hex, etc
 * admin css